Zero hour contracts

 What is a zero hour contract?

-There’s no official legal definition for this type of contract, but it usually means that:
+There’s no legal definition for this type of contract, but it usually means that:

-- Your employer doesn’t have to find you work – they’ll only ask you to work if you’re needed.
+- Your employer doesn’t have to find you work – they’ll only ask you to work if they have some readily available.

-- Your working pattern could vary – you might only work at certain times of year, or get more hours when things are busy.
+- The workload can vary A LOT– you might only work at certain times of year, or get more hours when things are busy.

-Where am I likely to be offered a zero hour contract?
+Where am I likely to be offered one?

-Zero hour contracts are often used for seasonal jobs and ones where demand for staff can go up and down.
+They’re often found in seasonal jobs, i.e. in sectors where demand for workers and employees can go up and down.
 These include:

-- Security – sports grounds and music venues need more staff at busy times
+- Security – sports grounds and music venues usually need more staff at busy times.

 I’m on a zero hour contract.
 Do I have any legal rights?